animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ## <a id="configuring-function-service"></a>Configuring the Function Service

-Spring Data for GemFire provides [annotation](#function-annotations.html) support for implementing, registering and executing GemFire Functions.
+Spring Data for VMware GemFire provides [annotation](#function-annotations.html) support for implementing, registering and executing GemFire Functions.

-Spring Data for GemFire also provides XML namespace support for registering GemFire [Functions](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/execute/Function.html) for remote function execution.
+Spring Data for VMware GemFire also provides XML namespace support for registering GemFire [Functions](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/execute/Function.html) for remote function execution.

 For more information about the Function execution framework, see [Function Execution](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-function_exec-chapter_overview.html) in the GemFire product documentation.